-Motivational enhancement therapy is commonly used to change any negative behaviors and thoughts associated with their addiction.
-This is also used to treat patients with co-occurring mental health conditions such as bipolar disorder and PTSD.
+Motivational enhancement therapy (MET) is commonly used to change negative behaviors and thoughts associated with addiction.
+The approach is also used to treat people who have co-occurring mental health conditions such as bipolar disorder or PTSD.

-After successfully undergoing and accomplishing an addiction treatment program, recovering addicts are strongly suggested to join support groups.
-These support groups can help recovering patients stay on the right track – for good.
-More so, engaging in these support groups will ensure post-rehab care as well as unwavering support among its members.
+After successfully undergoing and finishing addiction treatment programs, recovering addicts are often encouraged to join support groups.
+The support groups may help recovering people stay on the right track – for good.
+Engaging in support groups promotes post-rehab care and provides support for members.

-By joining support groups, you can find other people with similar struggles as yours.
-You can also help inspire and motivate each other on your road to recovery and sobriety.
-There are a lot of support groups dedicated to those who struggled with a specific substance.
+By joining support groups, you may find other people who have had similar problems.
+You may and your fellow group members may help inspire and motivate each other in your recovery and sobriety.
+There are many support groups dedicated to people who have struggled with specific substances or behaviors.

-The 12-Step Program was originally created by the Alcoholics Anonymous in order to establish a set of guidelines to help users overcome alcohol addiction.
-The said program proved to be a success and was soon adopted by other addiction support groups.
+Alcoholics Anonymous (AA) originally created the 12-step program to establish a set of guidelines to help people overcome alcohol addiction.
+The program was popular and was soon adopted by other addiction support groups.

 Alcoholics Anonymous (AA)

-Alcoholics Anonymous or AA is an organization that is available worldwide.
+Alcoholics Anonymous or AA is an international organization.
 It was founded by Dr. Bob Smith and Bill Wilson in 1935.
-AA aims to create rapport among former alcoholics and provide support to one another throughout their road to recovery.
+AA aims to create rapport among former alcoholics and provide support to promote recovery.

-The world-renowned organization provides meetings with groups of people that have similar struggles with alcohol addiction.
-During the meetings, these individuals share their daily struggles, especially with alcohol addiction, how it created an impact on their lives, and how they were able to overcome it.
+The organization features meetings with groups of people who have similar struggles with alcohol addiction.
+During the meetings, individuals share their lives.
+They discuss their thoughts about alcohol addiction, how addiction has impacted their lives, and how they are facing addiction.

 Narcotics Anonymous (NA)

-Narcotics Anonymous (NA) is another type of support group that is based on the principles of AA.
-It is a worldwide organization that caters to people recovering from drug abuse and addiction.
+Narcotics Anonymous (NA) is another type of support group that is based on the principles of Alcoholics Anonymous (AA).
+It is a worldwide organization that assists people recovering from drug abuse and addiction.
 NA holds more than 30,000 meetings weekly in more than 100 countries around the world.

 Like AA, NA also applies the 12-step program to help recovering drug abusers overcome their addiction.
-The group also meets regularly to share their struggles with drug addiction and motivate each other to steer away from drugs for good.
+NA group members meet regularly to share their struggles with drug addiction and motivate each other to avoid drugs.

 Short for Self-Management and Recovery Training, SMART Recovery is an alternative to 12-step support groups.
-SMART Recovery aims to help individuals recover from alcoholism and other types of addictions.
-SMART also aims to help these struggling individuals, as well as their friends and loved ones, cope with their post-rehab lives.
-Unlike AA and NA, the SMART Recovery program is based on scientific facts and research to help people make healthier choices in life.
+SMART Recovery aims to help people recover from alcoholism and other types of addictions.

+The organization strives to help individuals, friends, and loved ones create fulfilling post-rehab lives.
+Unlike AA and NA, the SMART Recovery organization uses scientific facts and research to help people make healthier choices in life.

-An addiction counselor is there to provide unwavering and unbiased support for recovering addicts currently in a treatment program.
-They are also responsible for creating a structured treatment plan, therapy session, and post-therapy care.
-They also provide emotional support to the patients to ensure their successful recovery.
+Addiction counselors provide nonjudgmental and unbiased support for recovering addicts in treatment programs.
+They create structured treatment plans, plan and conduct therapy sessions, and help arrange post-therapy care.
+They provide emotional support to clients to ensure their successful recovery.